kakulukia/django-default-project/README.md

   - [Buefy](https://buefy.github.io/#/documentation/start) - VueJs UI framework
   mirroring all [Bulma](https://bulma.io/documentation/columns/basics/) features including [Material Design Icons](https://materialdesignicons.com/)

+This is only recommended as long as you only want to spice up your pages with a lil reactivity, tho.
+In case you want to build a more complex frontend, please consider using the Django rest framework and and start building a dedicated frontend with `vue ui` ([more detailed instructions here](https://cli.vuejs.org/)).
+For smaller projects it has proven to be more efficient to have the frontend checked in as a subfolder in the backend repo so that you always have the matching backend and frontend code together without messing with version conflicts

+#### Settings

 Contrary to Django the project has a flat settings hierarchy so you can do the following: